 “It’s probably nothing, but the only thing I can think of is that I had a really hard time getting one of those drastic dandelions out of the ground.
-I pulled and pulled, but it didn’t want to let go, so I yanked it as hard as I could, and when I finally did get it to budge, I fell backwards with it in my hand and some of the dirt from its roots fell in my face, but I quickly brushed it off.”
+I pulled and pulled, but it didn’t want to let go, so I yanked it as hard as I could, and when I finally got it to budge, I fell backwards with it in my hand and some of the dirt from its roots fell in my face, but I quickly brushed it off.”

 Monica chewed thoughtfully on her lip.
 “It’s not the dirt that concerns me,” she explained.
 “It’s what was beneath it.
-I didn’t think much of it at the time, but now…” she said, her voice trailing off.
+I didn’t think much about it at the time, but now…” she said, her voice trailing off.

 “What was under the dirt, Monica?”
 Dale asked, sounding alarmed.